SAP/ui5-cli/README.md

 > ⚠️ **REPOSITORY MOVED**
 >
 > The `@ui5/cli` package is now maintained in the [UI5 CLI monorepo](https://github.com/UI5/cli).
-This repository contains code up until version 4, with further development continuing in the monorepo.
+This repository contains the code up to and including CLI version 4, with further development continuing in the monorepo.
 >
 > - **New location**: https://github.com/UI5/cli/tree/main/packages/cli
 > - **Issues & PRs**: Please submit to the [monorepo](https://github.com/UI5/cli/issues)